JingxuanBao/JingxuanBao.github.io/_talks/BayesianModel.md

 collection: talks
 type: "Research Project"
 permalink: /talks/BayesianModel
-venue: "Perelman School of Medicine"
+venue: "Perelman School of Medicine (Upenn)"
 excerpt: We are developing a generalized Bayesian factor analysis (GBFA) framework, which is a sparse Bayesian factor analysis that can take into account the graph information.
 date: 2020-05-01
 location: "Philadelphia PA, USA"